Jeyadev-2071/ML-Techvengers/README.md

 ### GCP MIS Setup

-For details about setting up the Google Cloud VM, refer to the [gcp-vm-deployment](./gcp-vm-deployment/GCP_VM_README.md)
+For details about setting up the Google Cloud VM, refer to the [VM deployment](./gcp-vm-deployment/GCP_VM_README.md)

 ### Contributors
 Gayathri T